 Dockton Shoreline Restoration Project

-Project is planned for summer 2012, restoring the shoreline and a salt marsh at Dockton, WA on Vashon/Maury Island.
+Project to restore shoreline and a salt marsh at Dockton, WA on Vashon/Maury Island.
 Includes Determination of Non-Significance under the State Environmental Policy Act (SEPA).

 McElhoe-Pearson Habitat Restoration Project